substack/hyperlog-index/readme.markdown

 `tx` behaves like a levelup handle except it has `.commit()` and `.rollback()` methods.

+At this time `tx.createReadStream()` will not output values in the current transaction, only values that have been previously committed.
+This may change in the future if level-transaction adds support for range locking.

 ## dex.ready(fn)

 `fn()` fires when the indexes are "caught up" or on the next tick if the indexes